justinmk3/aws-toolkit-vscode/CONTRIBUTING.md

 -   Use `getLogger()` to log debugging messages, warnings, etc.
     -   Example: `getLogger().error('topic: widget failed: %O', { foo: 'bar', baz: 42 })`
 -   Log messages are written to the extension Output channel, which you can view in vscode by visiting the "Output" panel and selecting `AWS Toolkit Logs` or `Amazon Q Logs`.
+    -   This is separate from the `AWS Toolkit` channel, which only shows UI and info messages for normal application use.
+-   To set the _log level_ ("Debug", "Info", "Error", …), view the Output channel (`AWS Toolkit Logs` or `Amazon Q Logs`), then [click the "gear" icon](https://github.com/aws/aws-toolkit-vscode/pull/4859).
+    -   **Telemetry message details** are logged at "debug" level.
+    -   To open the log file in an editor, click the "..." icon.
 -   Use the `aws.dev.logfile` setting to set the logfile path to a fixed location, so you can follow and filter logs using shell tools like `tail` and `grep`.
     -   Note: this always logs at **debug log-level** (though you can temporarily override that from the `AWS Toolkit Logs` UI).